 If you're interested in joining Minehead & District U3A, just come along to a coffee morning (see Events page).
 You can find out more about membership by clicking here Membership, or use the Contact page to ask Hilary, the Membership Secretary, a question.

 We are in need of additional assistance at our Coffee Mornings, and indeed, as members of the Committee.
 Please do think about what you can do to assist the U3A.

 Minehead & District U3A members come from Minehead, Porlock, Watchet, Williton and all the outlying villages along the coast and on Exmoor.

 Apart from the monthly coffee mornings on the third Thursday of the month there are lots of other things you can join in with.There are details of our future activities on the Events page, with a list of our interest groups and meeting information on the Groups page.
 You can read about the Shared Learning Projects that our U3A members have been involved with.
 Minehead & District U3A now has an enviable track record in completing successful projects – see the link, top right or below, for more information.
 Perhaps you'd like to help in our latest shared learning project, organised in conjunction with the Exmoor National Park Authority.
 National U3A Summer Schools take place every year in the summer.
 Find out more at the U3A page or see your copy of Third Age Matters the magazine of the national U3A.

 West Somerset Radio – 104.4FM

-Every second Tuesday of the month in 2019, tune in to listen to live interviews with U3A members!
+Every second Tuesday of the month tune in to listen to live interviews with U3A members!
 The U3A slot is normally around 12.20 during Bryan Leaker's show.